 State Board of Examiners

 The State Board of Examiners is the educator licensing agency in New Jersey in accordance with N.J.S.A.
 18A:6-34 et seq. and N.J.A.C.
-6A:9-1 et seq.
+6A:9B-1 et seq.
 It issues all certificates that are required for public school employment.
 Individuals must hold the appropriate New Jersey certification in order to be employed as teaching staff members in the public schools of this state.
-The State Board of Examiners renders decisions on various cases which include, but are not limited to, decisions to revoke or suspend an educator's certificates, appeals of decisions of the Office of Licensure and Credentials and review of applications from individuals who have a criminal record.
-Details on various decisions are available here.
-State Board of Examiners meeting minutes are available here.
+The State Board of Examiners renders decisions on various cases which include, but are not limited to, decisions to revoke or suspend an educator's certificate(s), appeals of decisions of the Office of Recruitment, Preparation, and Certification and review of applications from individuals who have a criminal record.
+The New Jersey School Law webpage provides information on State Board of Examiners legal decisions.

 By law, the State Board of Examiners consists of: